SEND Information Report 2018-2019

 Overview of the school

-St Bernard’s Primary School is a Catholic Primary school in the heart of Burnage, Manchester.
-Our main aims as stated in our Mission Statement are;
+We are a Catholic Primary school in the heart of Burnage, Manchester.

 We deliver high quality teaching to all of our pupils but for some, or all, of your child’s time here they may require additional help and support.
 This booklet will guide you through the types of support we can offer your child and who within the school will help you in this process.